 We are gearing up for the third season of the String Chamber Music Seminar, an educational program of the Holland Symphony Orchestra.
-See pictures above to catch a glimpse of our last season’s final program on May 1.
+See pictures above to catch a glimpse of our last season’s final program.

-- All current string players in the youth orchestra and junior strings are given priority for enrollment.
-However, the seminar will also be open to students who are not currently registered in HAYO or HAJS.
+- All current string players of the youth orchestra, concert strings, and junior strings will be given priority for enrollment.
+The seminar will also be open to students who are not currently registered in HAYO, HACS, or HAJS.
 Also, pre-formed ensembles are eligible to sign up as a group.
-Any new student or group who is not already a part of HAYO or HAJS will need a recommendation from an orchestra conductor or private teacher.
+Any new student or group who is not already a part of Holland Symphony Youth Orchestras will need a recommendation from an orchestra conductor or private teacher.

 - The Monday evening sessions will run from 6:15-8:00 p.m.
 This time will include a professional coaching, a structured rehearsal time, and a snack/social time.

 - Student groups will be given a few choices of music to work on, and together with their coach, will determine what to perform at the final concert.

 - The cost for this additional seminar will be $100.The fee will also cover all necessary music.

 Who should participate?

 - String players (members of HAYO, HACS, and HAJS) of any level who love to play and learn new music.

 - Students who would enjoy and grow from additional music instruction from professional teachers.

 - Students may sign up individually or request to be together as a pre-formed group.
 Final group assignments will be determined by the coaches and are subject to enrollment.
 In other words, we will do our best to accommodate requests but we can’t guarantee anything until we know how many students sign up and what they play.